Manuel González García (bishop): Life

 Manuel González García was born to Martín González Lara and Antonia García on 25 February 1877 in Seville and had four brothers.
 He was the fourth of five children born to his parents.

-His parents were originally from Antequera, province of Malaga.
-They have married in the Church of San Pedro in that city and moved to Seville around 1875.
+His parents were originally from Antequera, province of Málaga.
+They married in the Church of San Pedro in that city and moved to Seville around 1875.
 His father, Martín González Lara, established a carpentry and cabinet-making workshop in 1877, and his mother, Antonia García, took care of the family and home.
 Manuel González had two older brothers, Francisco and Martín, and a younger sister, Antonia.
 Manuel Siurot was a friend of the family.

 In his childhood he joined a church choir and, prior to the age of ten, served as part of the choir in the Cathedral of Seville.
 Following the realization of his religious vocation during his late childhood, he enlisted in the seminary of Seville at the age of twelve in September 1889 for studies for the priesthood.
 It was there that he wrote: "If I would be born a thousand times; a thousand times I would be a priest".
 He excelled in all his studies and was held in high regard by his teachers.
 He earned his doctorates in both theology and canon law.
 He also travelled to Rome to commemorate a jubilee of Pope Leo XIII.

 He received the subdiaconate in 1900 and also received the diaconate that same year.
-He was ordained to the priesthood on 21 September 1901 by the Archbishop of Seville Marcelo Spinola y Maestre - future cardinal and Blessed - in the chapel of the episcopal palace of Seville.
-While a seminarian, García worked at Spinola's newspaper, El Correo de Andalucía.
+He was ordained to the priesthood on 21 September 1901 by the Archbishop of Seville Marcelo Spinola y Maestre – future cardinal and Blessed – in the chapel of the episcopal palace of Seville.
+While a seminarian, González worked at Spinola's newspaper, El Correo de Andalucía.
 He celebrated his first Mass on 29 September 1901 in the Church of the Holy Trinity.
 It was during his first Mass that he entrusted himself to the intercession of Mary, Help of Christians.

-In 1902, Bishop Spinola sent him to preach a mission in one of the parishes, and Garcia found the church to be unclean and abandoned.
+In 1902, Bishop Spinola sent him to preach a mission in one of the parishes, and González found the church to be unclean and abandoned.
 He knelt before the tabernacle and decided then and there to dedicate himself to Eucharistic works in praise of Jesus Christ.
 One of his first positions as a new priest was to act as the chaplain of the nursing home of the Sisters of the Poor of Seville.
 On 1 March 1902 he was appointed as the parish priest of San Pedro de Huelva and took office there on 9 March, a week later.